feklee/pdf2dcim/README.md

 pdf4cam converts PDF documents so that they can be viewed inside a digital camera as JPEG images.
 It has been tested with a Ricoh GRⅢ.

+If it doesn’t work with your camera:

+  * Replace the template file `pdf4cam.jpg` with an image file taken with your camera.

+  * Match the resolution to that of your camera.

 License
 =======